MafaldaSFerreira/physalia_adaptation_course-2024/01_day1/Tutorial_day1.md

 vcftools --vcf populations.snps.vcf --missing-indv --out missing sort -rk5,5 missing.imiss | less # with this you will visualize individuals by % of missing data, from the highest to the lowest
 ```
-In this case the % of missing data is below 5%, so we don't need to discard any individual.
+Ideally, % of missing data should be below 5%.

 >Congratulations!
 You have all the input files ready for downstream analyses (plus a bunch of statistics) for the reduced dataset.